Delio Rossi: Bologna

 On 4 May 2015, Rossi was named the new manager of Bologna in Serie B replacing Diego López.
 He guided Bologna to win the promotion playoffs, defeating Pescara in the finals, and was confirmed for the club's successive Serie A campaign.

-He was sacked by Bologna on 28 October 2015 after a string of negative results.
+He was sacked by Bologna on 28 October 2015, after a string of negative results.

 Levski

 On 4 August 2017, Rossi was announced as the new head coach of Bulgarian club Levski Sofia.
 He was presented at a press conference a few days later, on 8 August 2017.
-After a string of 6 matches without victory, losing the final of the Bulgarian Cup and also a shock exit from Europa League at the hands of FC Vaduz, Rossi was released from his duties on 25 July 2018.
+After a string of 6 matches without victory, losing the final of the Bulgarian Cup and also a shock exit from Europa League at the hands of Vaduz, Rossi was released from his duties on 25 July 2018.

 Return to Palermo

-On 24 April 2019, he was appointed Palermo manager for his second time.
+On 24 April 2019, he was appointed Palermo manager, on what was his second stint at the head of the Rosanero.
 After failing to win automatic promotion to Lecce in his four games in charge, Palermo was subsequently excluded from the subsequent promotion playoffs due to financial irregularities, and he was later not confirmed by the new ownership.